YouTube uses and access

 It is clear to all participants that the content will be public.

 But it can happen that you're not in a livestream and something interesting comes up.
-In that case, you can upload it to YouTube.
+In that case, you can .

 If you're not a host, you can't livestream direct from zoom, so the host will need to do that.